Where Do Our Graduates Go After PMFS?

 - Explore local public, private and parochial options.

 - Check the links under the Transfer and Application Process section below to learn more about local school choices.

-- For Philadelphia residents, learn more about the different types of options within the School District: citywide admission, charter, special admission and neighborhood schools.
+- For Philadelphia residents, learn more about the different types of options within the School District: Neighborhood, City Wide, Special Admission, and Charter schools.

-- Consider attending spring open houses or request tours.
+- Begin attending open houses or requesting tours.